 Raw Meat, Dogs, and Shrimp!

 If you’re a dog owner, you know that raw meat is actually good for your dog.
-That being said, I would not recommend you to feed your dog some raw shrimp.
+That being said, it is not recommended for you to feed your dog some raw shrimp.
+Let’s try to understand why.

 Let’s Talk About Moderation!